 The p element represents a paragraph, usually containing one or more sentences.
-A new paragraph is typically created when there is a natural change of subject.
+A new paragraph can be created when there is a natural change of subject.
 It can be a good idea to keep paragraphs short, to avoid walls of text, and increase readability.

-Each new line of text should be represented in its own paragraph, rather than using br to force the creation of linebreaks, this should allow for text to flow naturally on a page.
+Each new line of text should be represented in its own paragraph, rather than using br to force the creation of linebreaks.
+This should allow the text to flow naturally on a page.
 There are cases where its fine to use br elements, but for main content you should generally avoid it.

 <p>The happy cow was eating disgusting filthy grass from the ground, and it did not seem to mind at all.
 Chew, chew, chew.</p> <p>I had never encountered such disgusting filthy grass before that day.
 It almost made me gag, right there on the spot.</p>

 Paragraphs can typically be placed inside other block type elements and sectioning content such as div, article, header, footer, and others.

 Do not place p's inside of inline type elements such as span, and a.